 Should I Apply for Student Loan Forgiveness?

-I’ll be honest with you: Student loan forgiveness isn’t really your ticket to freedom.
-Most of these programs have a ton of eligibility requirements that can change on a dime, it’s not a great idea to count on them.
+So, by now, you’ve probably figured out that student loan forgiveness isn’t exactly your ticket to freedom.
+Because most of these programs have so many eligibility requirements that can change on a dime, it’s not a great idea to count on them.
 After all, the last thing you want to do is stay in a low-paying job in the hopes that your loans will be forgiven in 10 years, and then realize later that you did all that work for nothing.
 There’s a better (and faster) way!

-Instead of counting on the government to save you, take control of your own financial future.
+Instead of relying on the government to save you, take control of your own financial future.
 It’s time to destroy that debt—and fast!

 1. Decide to change.